larsskaret/DataTalksClub_Data-Engineering/homework_week1/homework_week1.md

 ---

 I decided to use:
-- The docker compose from the course material to create a PostgreSQL and pgAdmin containter.
+- The [docker compose](https://github.com/larsskaret/DataTalksClub_Data-Engineering/blob/main/homework_week1/docker-compose.yaml) file from the course material to create a PostgreSQL and pgAdmin containter.
 - jupyter notebook.
 Since this will be done only once - no need for script.
 And jupyer is nice to explore the data.

 1. Download (wget) and explore (jupyter) the data.
 Check datatypes, especially datetime.

 2. Run `docker compose up -d`.
 Notice I use port 5431 since I have PostgreSQL on local computer.

 3. Check row count and divide into chunks if needed.
-Insert data into database, see green_zone_upload_data.ipynb
+Insert data into database, see [green_zone_upload_data.ipynb](https://github.com/larsskaret/DataTalksClub_Data-Engineering/blob/main/homework_week1/green_zone_upload_data.ipynb)

 4. Log into pgAdmin http://localhost:8080/ u: `admin@admin.com` pw: root and verify data is inserted correctly.

-#Note: All SQL commands are gathered in the file week1.sql
+#Note: All SQL commands are gathered in the file [homework_week1.sql](https://github.com/larsskaret/DataTalksClub_Data-Engineering/blob/main/homework_week1/homework_week1.sql)

 ## Question 3.
 Count records